ryantd42/NY-Legislative-Git/2023/A779C-2023/bill.md

   REYES, TAYLOR, SAYEGH, EPSTEIN, STIRPE, HYNDMAN, STECK,  COOK,  GLICK, CRUZ, ZEBROWSKI, WALLACE, FALL, DARLING -- Multi-Sponsored by -- M. of
-  A.  SIMON  --  read  once  and  referred  to the Committee on Consumer Affairs and Protection
+  A.  SIMON  --  read  once  and  referred  to the Committee on Consumer Affairs and Protection -- committee discharged, bill amended,  ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the general business law, in relation to prohibiting the disclosure  or use of a person's consumer credit history to an employ- er,  labor  organization,  employment  agency  or  agent  thereof  for purposes of employment decisions

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 380-a of the general business  law  is  amended  by adding a new subdivision (v) to read as follows:
   (V)  THE  TERM  "CONSUMER CREDIT HISTORY" MEANS AN INDIVIDUAL'S CREDIT WORTHINESS, CREDIT STANDING, CREDIT  CAPACITY  OR  PAYMENT  HISTORY,  AS INDICATED BY:
   (1) A CONSUMER CREDIT REPORT;
   (2) CREDIT SCORE; OR
   (3)  INFORMATION  AN  EMPLOYER  OBTAINS  DIRECTLY  FROM THE INDIVIDUAL REGARDING (I) DETAILS ABOUT CREDIT ACCOUNTS, INCLUDING THE  INDIVIDUAL'S NUMBER  OF  CREDIT ACCOUNTS, LATE OR MISSED PAYMENTS, CHARGED-OFF DEBTS, ITEMS IN COLLECTIONS, CREDIT LIMIT OR PRIOR CREDIT REPORT INQUIRIES,  OR (II) BANKRUPTCIES, JUDGMENTS OR LIENS.
   A  CONSUMER  CREDIT REPORT SHALL INCLUDE ANY WRITTEN OR OTHER COMMUNI- CATION OF ANY INFORMATION BY A CONSUMER REPORTING AGENCY THAT BEARS ON A CONSUMER'S CREDITWORTHINESS, CREDIT STANDING, CREDIT CAPACITY OR  CREDIT HISTORY.
   §  2.
 Subdivision (d) of section 380-b of the general business law is relettered subdivision (g) and three new subdivisions (d), (e)  and  (f) are added to read as follows:

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00590-01-3
+  LBD00590-06-3
- A. 779  2
+ A. 779--A  2

   (D)  (1) EXCEPT AS PROVIDED IN THIS SUBDIVISION, IT SHALL BE AN UNLAW- FUL DISCRIMINATORY PRACTICE FOR AN EMPLOYER, LABOR ORGANIZATION, EMPLOY- MENT AGENCY OR ANY AGENT THEREOF TO REQUEST OR  TO  USE  FOR  EMPLOYMENT PURPOSES  THE  CONSUMER CREDIT HISTORY OF AN APPLICANT FOR EMPLOYMENT OR EMPLOYEE,  OR  OTHERWISE  DISCRIMINATE  AGAINST AN APPLICANT OR EMPLOYEE WITH REGARD TO HIRING, COMPENSATION,  OR THE TERMS, CONDITIONS OR PRIVI- LEGES OF EMPLOYMENT BASED ON THE CONSUMER CREDIT HISTORY OF  THE  APPLI-